 - b) When purchasing or making reservation of air ticket through travel agency, the passenger shall be obliged to report the air carrier on his/her health troubles that may complicate his/her carriage, or may have a negative impact on the flight procedure.

-- c) The passenger shall be obliged to undergo security check including his/her checked and unchecked baggage.
+- c) The passenger shall be obliged to undergo security check carried out by the authorities or authorized institutions and allow a check of his/her his/her checked and unchecked baggage.

-- f) The passenger shall be obliged to observe dilligence adequate to the nature of air traffic and pursue the carrier’s instructions particularly at the following:
+- g) The passenger shall be obliged to observe dilligence adequate to the nature of air traffic and pursue the carrier’s employees or representatives instructions particularly at the following:

 - check-in, asembly and movement in the premises for passengers,

 - placing the clothes and the unchecked (cabin) baggage in the aircraft.